-Property Tasks to be stopped Single selected tasks (debug task group) All tasks Beł Behavior on reaching the breakpoint Operating state RUN STOP Stopped tasks Only tasks in the debug task group All tasks Outputs Active Deactivated (ODIS activated) Technology Closed-loop control active No closed-loop control (ODIS activated) Runtime measurement of the tasks Active for all tasks Deactivated for all tasks Time monitoring of the tasks Deactivated for tasks in the debug task group Deactivated for all tasks Real-time clock Continues to run Continues to run Behavior on resumption of program execution Operating state RUN RUN Started tasks All tasks in the debug task group All tasks Outputs Active The behavior of the outputs and the tech- Technology Closed-loop control active nology objects depends on the 'Continue' activates the outputs (ODIS deactivated) checkbox.
+Property Tasks to be stopped Single selected tasks (debug task group) All tasks Behavior on reaching the breakpoint Operating state RUN STOP Stopped tasks Only tas ks in the debug task group All tasks Outputs Active Deactivated (ODIS activated) Technology Closed- loop control active No closed-loop control (ODIS activated) Runtime measure tasks ement of the Active for or all tasks Deactivated for all tasks Time monitoring of the tasks Deactive group ated for tasks in the debug task Deactivated for all tasks Real-time clock Continu es to run Continues to run Behavior on resumption of program execution Operating state RUN RUN Started tasks All tasks in the debug task group All tasks Outputs Active The behavior of the outputs and the tech- Technology Closed- loop control active nology objects depends on the 'Continue' activates the outputs (ODIS deactivated) checkbox.
 Active: ODIS will be deactivated.
 All outputs and technology objects are released.
 Inactive: ODIS remains activated.
 All outputs and technology objects are only enabled for one STOP-RUN transition.